eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     cmake_minimum_required(VERSION 3.5)

-    if (NOT TARGET Cyclone DDS::ddsc)
+    if (NOT TARGET CycloneDDS::ddsc)
         # Find the Cyclone DDS package.
 If it is not in a default location, try
         # finding it relative to the example where it most likely resides.
-        find_package(Cyclone DDS REQUIRED PATHS
+        find_package(CycloneDDS REQUIRED PATHS
     "${CMAKE_SOURCE_DIR}/../../")
     endif()

-    # This is a convenience function, provided by the Cyclone DDS package,
+    # This is a convenience function, provided by the CycloneDDS package,
     # that will supply a library target related the the given idl file.
     # In short, it takes the idl file, generates the source files with
     # the proper data types and compiles them into a library.